-This evaluation covers the use of hydrogen peroxide in product type 1, the evaluation does not cover the active substances or biocidal products containing hydrogen peroxide generated in situ.
+This evaluation covers the use of hydrogen peroxide in product type 4.
 The active substance hydrogen peroxide is manufactured as its aqueous solutions containing 35 % to <70 % (by weight) hydrogen peroxide.
 The assessment covers risks from use of biocidal products containing hydrogen peroxide up to 49.9 %.
 For toxicology and ecotoxicology assessments, concentrations or amounts of hydrogen peroxide always refer to pure (100%) hydrogen peroxide unless stated otherwise.